osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 * Provide an API for retrieval of ingested data.
 * Provide an API for exploring metadata for data sources available in the archive.
 * Provide mechanisms for adding post-ingestion annotations to the archive, and performing queries over those annotations.
+* Provide mechanism for exporting data from the archive to common formats.

 ## data platform elements